ejgdev/search-weather-react-redux/README.md

 This is an app created to Search the weather from a City, is made with ReactJS with Redux.

-`You need to know, this key has a billing method to work.`
+`You need to know, the google map key has a billing method to work.`

 ![](Search-Weather-React-Redux-1.gif)